alyssavanerelli/alyssavanerelli.github.io/_projects/3_project.md

 </div>

 _Chilabothrus_ is a completely insular genus of boid snakes occurring throughout the West Indies.
-The genus is composed of 14 species and nearly half of these species are newly described or recently elevated species<d-footnote>Reynolds RG, Niemiller ML, Hedges SB, Dornburg A, Puente-Rolón AR, Revell LJ.
+The genus is composed of 14 species and nearly half of these species are newly described or recently elevated species[^1: Reynolds RG, Niemiller ML, Hedges SB, Dornburg A, Puente-Rolón AR, Revell LJ.
+2013.
+Molecular phylogeny and historical biogeography of West Indian boid snakes.
+Mol.
+68:461-470]

+<d-footnote>Reynolds RG, Niemiller ML, Hedges SB, Dornburg A, Puente-Rolón AR, Revell LJ.
 2013.
 Molecular phylogeny and historical biogeography of West Indian boid snakes.
 Mol.
 68:461-470.</d-footnote>.
 Several species within this genus face serious conservation concerns such as introduced predators, anthropogenic habitat destruction, poaching for the pet trade, and low genetic diversity<d-footnote>Reynolds RG, Puente-Rolón AR, Geneva AJ, Aviles-Rodriguez KJ, Herrmann NC.
 2016.
 Discovery of a remarkable new boa from the Conception Island Bank, Bahamas.
 Breviora.
 549:1-19.</d-footnote>.